 Create the target environment for your migration

-• Create an Astra DB Serverless cluster.
+• Create an Astra DB Serverless database.

 • Retrieve its Secure Connect Bundle (SCB) and upload it to the application instances.